• Skip to Content

 Krieger School of Arts and Sciences

-The Krieger School of Arts and Sciences (KSAS) does not offer Part -time status in full-time degree programs.
+The Krieger School of Arts and Sciences (KSAS) does not offer part-time status in full-time degree programs.

 Whiting School of Engineering

-New Whiting Schoool graduate students starting their full-time program in a part-time status are extremely rare, and are only allowed when the chair of a department or the director of a degree program makes a qualified written request to, and receives approval from, the Dean's Office of Academic Affairs.
+New Whiting School graduate students starting their full-time program in a part-time status are extremely rare, and are only allowed when the chair of a department or the director of a degree program makes a qualified written request to, and receives approval from, the Dean's Office of Academic Affairs.

 Students already matriculated in their degree program who wish to change to a part-time status after completing at least one semester of full-time study may ask for permission of their program, and the Office of International Services (OIS), when applicable, to change status.